dipy/dipy/doc/installation.rst

 Does it work?

-If yout get an error saying  "unable to find vcvarsall.bat" then you need to create a file called "pydistutils.cfg" in notepad and give it the contents ::
+If you get an error saying  "unable to find vcvarsall.bat" then you need to create a file called "pydistutils.cfg" in notepad and give it the contents ::

   [build_ext]